Digital Organizing Frameworks and Models

 Our equation shows the elements that make organising powerful, and the relationship between these elements to build long term power.

-We want to represent the complexity of organising, not so organisations abandon it because it doesn’t have short term impact, but to help organisations understand that with commitment and investment, organising can hugely impact change.
+We want to represent the complexity of organising, not so organisations abandon it because it doesnโ€™t have short term impact, but to help organisations understand that with commitment and investment, organising can hugely impact change.

-We acknowledge this work isn’t complete.
-Probably one of the most important parts of this equation is the elements and their relationships within collective power.
+We acknowledge this work isnโ€™t complete.
+Probably one of the most important parts of this equation is the elements and their relationships within collective power.ย

 The Stairway Model to Social and Political Change

-We know that making political and social change is beyond hard.
+Author: Ned Howey, with input from Weronika Paszewska and graphic vision by Mariana Spada We know that making political and social change is beyond hard.
 Particularly these days it seems harder for those working towards a more open, just, and sustainable world.

 We see small battles won and know a lot of organisations can claim victories in the process, but winning actual power and seeing fundamental change seems a rare occurrence.
-While there is no ‘magic sauce’, no single solution – we do see patterns from the research that exists currently on social movements, elections, and campaigning, and in the organisations and parties we’ve worked with over these past years.
+While there is no โ€˜magic sauceโ€™, no single solution – we do see patterns from the research that exists currently on social movements, elections, and campaigning, and in the organisations and parties weโ€™ve worked with over these past years.ย

-We feel the responsibility to formulate what we understand to be the right direction and input our learnings into a logical model that can help empower all who are working to create change.
+We feel the responsibility to formulate what we understand to be the right direction and input our learnings into a logical model that can help empower all who are working to create change.ย

 About Tectonica and the Tectonica Organising Network (TON)

 Tectonica is a movement building agency with a mission to create a seismic shift in the way politics are done, through innovations that empower social, economic, and environmental justice movements.
-With a broad array of strategic, creative and technological services, their work helps organisations, political parties, candidates and unions unlock transformational opportunities, build movement infrastructure, and run successful social and political campaigns rooted in people-power.
+With a broad array of strategic, creative and technological services, their work helps organisations, political parties, candidates and unions unlock transformational opportunities, build movement infrastructure, and run successful social and political campaigns rooted in people-power.ย As part of its social mission, Tectonica hosts the Tectonica Organising Network (TON) – a community of progressive campaigners working and innovating to win social and political change through people-based power.
+The community is a centre for best practices, resources, learning, and sharing.
+People can join here.
+Explore a collection of Tectonica’s resources in the Commons Library.

 Explore Further